 - Don’t attempt DIY until you know your desired Nicotine and PG/VG preferences

-- If you use 100% VG make sure you add 2-3 ml of Distilled Water
+- If your nicotine base is 100% VG make sure you add Distilled Water 5-10% approx. or PG

 - When using alcohol in mixes make sure you store these in glass bottles

-- When you test DIY try to use a VV device
+- When you test mixe use a Variable Voltage device

 - Use quality Atomizers like the io6 from iKenvape

-- Practice on just a few individual flavors first
+- Practice on just a couple of individual flavors first

 - Insure ALL your concentrated flavors are in glass bottles with dropper caps

-- To save money – Don’t use nicotine in your test mixes until you decided on flavor percentages
+- To save money – Don’t use nicotine in your test mixes until you decided on flavor percentages/preferences

 - Do not leave caps off DIY liquid for steeping unless they contain alcohol